On eigenmeasures under Fourier transform: Introduction

 After some preliminaries in Section~\ref{sec:prelim}, we determine the possible eigenvalues and some first solutions, in the setting of Radon measures, in Section~\ref{sec:exists}.
-Here, we also derive a simple characterisation of eigenmeasures in terms of $4$-cycles under the Fourier transform (Proposition~\ref{prop:general}).
-Then, for $d=1$, we consider lattice-periodic solutions (Section~\ref{sec:cryst}) more closely, which are related with eigenvectors of the discrete Fourier transform, that is, the Fourier transform on the finite cyclic group $C_n$, which is also self-dual.
+Here, we also derive a simple characterisation of eigenmeasures in terms of $4$-cycles under the Fourier transform (Theorem~\ref{thm:decomp-eigenspaces}).
+While this is classic material, and can thus be viewed as a condensed summary, we are paying more attention to the difference between distributions and measures, which is necessary outside the class of positive measures \cite{BS}.
+Then, for $d=1$, we consider lattice-periodic solutions (Section~\ref{sec:cryst}) more closely, which are related with eigenvectors of the \emph{discrete Fourier transform} (DFT), that is, the Fourier transform on the finite cyclic group $C_n$, which is also self-dual.
 In this periodic case, all eigenmeasures are automatically pure point measures that are supported in a lattice (Theorem~\ref{thm:lattice}).

 Next, in Section~\ref{sec:shadows}, we consider solutions that implicitly emerge from the cut and project method of aperiodic order (Theorem~\ref{thm:aper-meas} and Corollary~\ref{coro:aper}).
-Finally, we characterise the general class of eigenmeasures with uniformly discrete support in Section~\ref{sec:discrete}, leading to Theorem~\ref{thm:main}.
+Then, we characterise the general class of eigenmeasures with uniformly discrete support in Section~\ref{sec:discrete}, leading to Theorem~\ref{thm:main}, which builds on recent results from \cite{LO1,LO2}.
+Finally, we construct lattice-based eigenmeasures with a large gap around $0$, which is possible via the connection with the DFT.
+The crucial point here is that this construction, via suitable linear combinations, paves the way to Fourier eigenmeasures with locally finite, but no longer uniformly discrete, support (Theorem~\ref{thm:Meyer1} and Corollary~\ref{coro:ev-gap}).
+We close with a brief outlook, and provide an Appendix with a streamlined and tailored approach to the DFT.